 In his current series, “House of Lies” Wahlstrom represents a world full of deception, ignorance and chaos.
 In some of his monochromatic paintings, stripes of black tears connect distorted faces, creating a chorus of potentially suffering voices in a singular composition.

-I paint to keep myself insane.
+I paint to stay insane.

-I paint anxiety to be calm.
+I paint anxiety to stay calm.

 I paint war to have peace.

 I paint darkness to be in the light.

 I paint death to be alive.

 I paint a story so I don’t have to tell a story.